Breaking: Bluesky Joins the Great Platform Exodus from Mississippi

 2. Support Digital Rights Organizations

-Organizations like the Electronic Frontier Foundation (EFF) and Fight for the Future are working to protect online freedoms through legal challenges and advocacy.
+Groups like the Electronic Frontier Foundation and Fight for the Future are fighting to protect our online freedoms.
+They're doing this through legal challenges and advocacy work.

 3. Contact Your Representatives